kumpan/unikorn/content/unikorns/2022-10-21-sara-boberg.md

 ## Strengths

 * Data-Driven SEO
+* Technical SEO
+* ﻿Programmatic SEO
+* Strategic SEO and Business Development
 * Technical Web Analysis
-* Implementation of Analysis Tools
+* Implementation of Analytics Tools
-* Effective Data Visualization
+* Effective Data Visualisation

 ## Motivators

-> "Through access to reliable data, one can discern patterns and trends that were previously unknown, or merely speculated about.
-By identifying traffic flows, engaging content, and technical conditions for SEO and conversion, valuable insights are created for the path forward.
-Like a treasure hunt, I love the moment when one identifies the treasure and gets to see what it consist of."
+> "With reliable data, we can uncover hidden patterns and trends that were once out of sight.
+By analyzing traffic flows, pinpointing what truly engages, and optimising the technical aspects, we gain actionable insights to the most value creating path forward."